Saturday, February 2, 2013

 Researching Frances Eugenia is work still ongoing.
 This is the line from which I was told the Cherokee heritage originates.
 I believe the infant noted below is Frances Eugenia, named for a second French Empress to match the first daughter, named after Josephine.

-The question of Frances Eugenia’s origins bring us to the question of her relationship with her husband who abandoned her and her children to run off with a saloon girl by the name of Elizabeth Wilson.
+The question of Frances Eugenia’s origins bring us to the question of her relationship with her husband who abandoned her and her children to run off with a saloon girl by the name of Elizabeth McWilliams, erroneously thought to be Lizzie Wilson by some unknown researcher.

-Later my mother, Mary Alice Reasoner, visited him and Elizabeth when Darling Daisy, her mother, took her to their tiny run-down house at the bottom of the hill from the large home occupied by her aged parents.
-This visit took place in Indiana not far from Fairmount.
+Later my mother, Mary Alice Reasoner, visited him, Joseph Ellis (Mack, a nickname) McReynolds and Elizabeth, when Darling Daisy, her mother, took her to their tiny run-down house at the bottom of the hill from the large home occupied by Elizabeth's aged parents.
+This visit took place in Indiana, which could have been in Marion, Indiana.

-I believe Frances’s father's name was Mathew.
-During the period of American history families were on the move constantly looking for new land for large broods of children.
+I believe Frances Eugenia Duncan's father's name was Mathew.
+During this period of American history, families were on the move constantly looking for new land for large broods of children.
 The Trail of Tears was still wet and many Cherokee were passing as white.

-The Maude who contributed a recipe for dressing in our cookbook was a friend of hers.
-Frances Eugenia died of pneumonia in 1921, rarely having seen her grandchildren by Darling Daisy after Daisy took them away, first to Chicago and then to 40 different homes in the next 15 years.
+The "Maude" who contributed a recipe for dressing in our family cookbook was a friend of hers.
+Frances Eugenia Duncan McReynolds died of pneumonia in 1921, rarely having seen her grandchildren by Darling Daisy, after Daisy took them away, first to Chicago and then to 40 different homes in the next 15 years.

-Mother left Colorado Springs too early to remember very much about the family into which Frances Eugenia was born and finding them has been a long and exasperating process.
+Mother, Mary Allice Reasoner (Pillsbury) left Colorado Springs too early to remember very much about the family into which Frances Eugenia Duncan was born, and finding them has been a long and exasperating process.

 No comments: